jonnyrobots/roberts.work/_posts/2019-01-28-price-of-comms.md

 categories: article
 ---

-What’s the correlation between the price you’re willing to pay for communication and the effect on stakeholder management?
+What’s the effect of communication on stakeholder management?

 **Foreward**